 Who are your competitors?

-In order to perform a competitive analysis, you have to know who your competitors are.
-If you first into a new category and don’t yet have any specific competitors yet.
+To perform a competitor analysis, you have to know your competitors.
+Suppose you are first into a new category and don’t yet have specific competitors.
 Who is the closest competitor option that your customers are currently considering?
-Are there any other brands or products may feel similar in tone.
+Are there any other brands or products that may feel similar in tone?
 Think about which other brands could pose a future threat in the future.

 What are your competitor’s strengths and weaknesses?